lbozhilova/kimura/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of kimura is to fit a Kimura dsitribution to heteroplasmy data and test for evidence of selection pressure.
+The goal of `kimura` is to fit Kimura dsitributions to heteroplasmy data and test for evidence of selection pressure.

 ## Installation

-You can install the development version of kimura from [GitHub](https://github.com/) with:
+You can install the development version of `kimura` from [GitHub](https://github.com/) with:

 ``` r